• Northeast/Mid-Atlantic Regional Partnership for Organic Transition

 This role is well-suited for individuals with experience in farming, food safety, or regulatory compliance.
 Contract Organic Inspectors observe the organic production and handling practices of farms or businesses and report on compliance with the USDA National Organic Standards.

-• Ohio and Pennsylvania for poultry inspectors
+• Poultry inspectors in Ohio and Pennsylvania

 PCO offers our Contract Inspectors: